Alice D'Amato: 2019

-In April, D'Amato was officially named to the team to compete at the 2019 European Championships alongside Giorgia Villa, Elisa Iorio and Asia D'Amato.
+In April, D'Amato was officially named to the team to compete at the 2019 European Championships alongside Giorgia Villa, Elisa Iorio, and Asia D'Amato.
 There she qualified to the all-around final and to the uneven bars final.
 During the all-around final, D'Amato finished in fourth place after falling off the balance beam behind Mélanie de Jesus dos Santos of France, Ellie Downie of Great Britain, and Angelina Melnikova of Russia.
-The following day she won the bronze medal on the uneven bars behind Russians Anastasia Ilyankova and Melnikova.
+The following day, she won the bronze medal on the uneven bars behind Russians Anastasia Ilyankova and Melnikova.
 In doing so, D'Amato became the first Italian to win a European Championships medal on the apparatus.

 In August, D'Amato competed at the Heerenveen Friendly, where she helped Italy win gold in the team competition ahead of the Netherlands and Norway, and individually, she finished fourth in the all-around behind Villa, Eythora Thorsdottir, and Naomi Visser.
 Additionally, she recorded the highest vault and uneven bars scores.
-On September 4 D'Amato was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside Giorgia Villa, Asia D'Amato, Elisa Iorio, and Desirée Carofiglio.
+On September 4 D'Amato was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside Villa, her twin sister Asia, Iorio, and Desirée Carofiglio.

 During qualifications at the World Championships, D'Amato helped Italy qualify to the team final in eighth place; as a result, Italy also qualified to the 2020 Olympic Games in Tokyo.
 In the team final, D'Amato helped Italy win the bronze medal—Italy's first team medal since the 1950 World Artistic Gymnastics Championships.
-They ended up finishing behind the United States and Russia, but ahead of China, who originally qualified to the final in second place.
+They ended up finishing behind the United States and Russia, but ahead of China, which originally qualified to the final in second place.

 2020

 In early February, it was announced that D'Amato was selected to represent Italy at the Birmingham World Cup taking place in late March.
 She was later replaced by Desiree Carofiglio.
-However, the Birmingham World Cup was later canceled due to the COVID-19 pandemic in the United Kingdom.
+However, the Birmingham World Cup was later cancelled due to the COVID-19 pandemic in the United Kingdom.

 2021

-In April, D'Amato was selected to represent Italy at the European Championships in Basel alongside Giorgia Villa, Martina Maggio, and Vanessa Ferrari.
+In April, D'Amato was selected to represent Italy at the European Championships in Basel alongside Villa, Martina Maggio, and Vanessa Ferrari.
 During qualifications, D'Amato placed 18th in the all-around, but did not qualify to the final due to Maggio and Ferrari placing higher.
-She did, however, qualify to the uneven bars final.
-During the uneven bars final D'Amato placed fifth.
+She did, however, qualify for the uneven bars final.
+During the uneven bars final, D'Amato placed fifth.

-D'Amato was named to the team to represent Italy at the 2020 Summer Olympics in Tokyo, Japan alongside Asia D'Amato, Giorgia Villa (later replaced by Vanessa Ferrari), and Martina Maggio.
+D'Amato was named to the team to represent Italy at the 2020 Summer Olympics in Tokyo, Japan alongside her twin sister Asia, Villa (later replaced by Ferrari), and Maggio.
 The four qualified for the team finals and placed fourth with a total score of 163.638.
 She placed 20th in the individual all-around.

 In October, D'Amato was selected to compete at the 2021 World Championships.
 She finished eighth in the all-around.